 Find your Senator

-The Rights Of Mother Earth website has a nice page to search for the addresses of world leaders here.
+The Governments on the WWW website has a nice page of the addresses of world leaders here and here.

 Secretary-General António Guterres

 The Carter Center Updates on world Conflicts is a good place to start looking for places to send cranes.

 The story of Sadako the japanese girl who started the origami cranes for peace movement.

 If you don't want to fold cranes please place this ribbon on your web page, or print it and place it where people can see you are

 for peace.
 If you do, can you please link it back to this

 people using peaceday.org as a return address to get people to open the mail,